nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

     }
   });

   websocketSubject.subscribe({
     next: response => {
       console.log('Subject: message received: ' + response)
-      // Called whenever there is a message from the server.
     },
     error: err => {
       console.log('Subject: error received: ' + err)
-      // Called if at any point WebSocket API signals some kind of error.
     },
-    complete: () => console.log('Subject: complete') // Called when connection is closed (for whatever reason).
+    complete: () => console.log('Subject: complete')
   });

 }
 ```
-RxJS WebSockets is a library for using WebSockets in an Angular application with RxJS observables.With RxJS WebSockets, you can easily subscribe to WebSocket events as observables in your Angular application, allowing you to use functional reactive programming to handle the data streams coming from the WebSocket.

 Once you've pasted that, Angular will prompt you to add in the imports required from `rxjs` in order for the app to compile successfully.

+> RxJS WebSockets is a library for using WebSockets in an Angular application with RxJS observable.
+With RxJS WebSockets, you can easily subscribe to WebSocket events as observable in your Angular application, allowing you to use functional reactive programming to handle the data streams coming from the WebSocket.

-Add in the following to the top of our `app.component.ts`:
+4. In the `app.component.ts`, add the following to top of the file:

 ```
 import { webSocket, WebSocketSubject } from "rxjs/webSocket";
 ```

-We also need to declare the port variable which the websocket logic needs to utilize.
-Lets declare that above our contructor:
+5. Declare the port variable which the websocket logic will utilise.
+This can be placed about the new `contructor()` function:

 ```
 port = '1978'
 ```

-Lets then delcare our `trimMessage()` function under the `constructor()`.
-Type or paste the code below under our `constructor()`:
+6. Declare our `trimMessage()` function under the `constructor()` function by adding the following:

 ```
-/*
-    Function that remove any unwanted trailing characters behind the first json curly brace.
-*/
 trimMessage(message : string){
     let index = message.indexOf("{");
     let trimmedMessage = message.substring(index);